jonnor/finito/README.md

 Finito State Machines
 ====================
-An experiment in Finite State Machines (FSM), making them introspectable, visually programmable and relating them to Flow-based Programming (FBP).
+An experiment in Finite State Machines (FSM), and how they can be cross-language, introspectable, visually programmable and integrated with Flow-based Programming (FBP).

 Milestones